Clawback Agreements to Eliminate the Burden of Privilege Review

 If an associate attorney were to tell a partner she could rely on a clawback agreement and not conduct privilege review, it is a safe bet the partner would respond as Merlin did to Maverick in Top Gun.

 In re Coventry Healthcare, Inc. v.
-This Document Relates involves issued of undue burden in producing electronically stored information.
+This Document Relates involved issues of undue burden in producing electronically stored information.
 The Defendants argued that the Plaintiff’s proposed search terms produced “hits” of nearly 200,000.
 The Defendants claimed the estimated cost to process, host and review the data for responsiveness and privilege was approximately $388,000.
 In re Coventry Healthcare, Inc. v.
 This Document Relates, 2013 U.S. Dist.
 LEXIS 39050, at *14 (D. Md.
 Mar.
 21, 2013).
 Accordingly, the Defendants sought relief under the proportionality principles of Rule 26(b)(2)(C)(iii).

 The parties to their credit had negotiated over search terms to ease the burden on the Defendants (and ultimately themselves in what the Plaintiffs would have to review).